 In December 2013, I was blessed a third time with a son.
 This son was 18 on the verge of 19 and had been my step-son.
 Through a series of events that are his story to tell one day if he so chooses, Damon came back into my life for good.
 Six foot four inches tall, blond, blue eyed and gorgeous, he sticks out of our short dark haired brown eyed family like the most beautiful not at all sore thumb ever.
 I love when I introduce my sons and people look and the three of them and then at me and I can hear the questions in their head.
 I just look at them and say, “Yup my three sons.
 I am so blessed.”
 It’s not really anyone’s business the details of it all.
 I am the mother of 3 beautiful, smart, kind, generous, talented sons, and I am a lucky mama three times over.

 Recently things began to change with my mother.
 The same mother I had the cold and difficult relationship with, has been diagnosed with dementia, which is not a huge surprise at 84.
-Thus my role in my own mother’s life took a decided and immediate turn.
+Thus my role in my own mother’s life has taken a decided and immediate turn.
 She thanked me sincerely this morning for “mothering her” through this time in her life.
-I now have the district honor and privilege to offer my mother nurturing, unconditional love and acceptance, guidance, and someone to always be on her side.
+I now have the district honor and privilege to offer my mother nurturing, unconditional love, acceptance, guidance, and someone to always be on her side.
 For many years of my life this would not only have been difficult, it would have been impossible.
 Today, miraculously, it is a joy and an honor to offer these valuable gifts to her.
 After year and years of work, self-exploration, learning to love myself, healing, and re-parenting that began with the thought, “I hate my mother and I hate the way that feels” I have not only come full circle, I have created a new and holy circle.
 One in which I can freely give to my mother that which I never received from her.
 My mother has truly been my greatest teacher. ❤